-We strongly advice travelers to get a comprehensive travel & medical insurance before travelling to Bhutan.
+Travel/Medical Insurance: We strongly advise travelers to get comprehensive travel & medical insurance before traveling to Bhutan.
 If you are coming on a trek, your medical/travel insurance must include provision for evacuation by helicopter and repatriation – in case of a medical emergency.

-All major towns are well connected with electricity that runs on 220/240 volts with round hole two-pin and three-pin power outlets.
+Electricity: All major towns are well connected with electricity that runs on 220/240 volts with round hole two-pin and three-pin power outlets.
 We recommend that you bring flat-to-round pin converters for your electronics.
-However, most hotels now offer multi plug sockets.
-Bhutan is a carbon neutral destination.
-Our energy is clean and green generated by hydro power.
+However, most hotels now offer multi-plug sockets.
+Bhutan is a carbon-neutral destination.
+Our energy is clean and green generated by hydropower.

-Bhutan offers many opportunities for photographers, especially during outdoor and cultural sightseeing trips.
-However, always check with your guide before taking pictures or filming inside Dzongs, temples, monasteries and other religious institutions as photograph/filming is not permitted in most of these sacred places.
-You are free to capture images of the landscape, the panoramic views of the mountain ranges, rural life, flora and fauna, distinctive Bhutanese architecture and the exterior of Dzongs and Chortens.
+Photography: Bhutan offers many opportunities for photographers, especially during outdoor and cultural sightseeing trips.
+However, always check with your guide before taking pictures or filming inside Dzongs, temples, monasteries, and other religious institutions as photograph/filming is not permitted in most of these sacred places.
+You are free to capture images of the landscape, the panoramic views of the mountain ranges, rural life, flora and fauna, distinctive Bhutanese architecture, and the exterior of Dzongs and Chortens.

-Some popular handicraft items available for purchase are hand-woven textiles of raw silk or silk, carved masks of various animals, woven baskets of cane and bamboo, wooden bowls known as Dapas, handmade paper products or finely crafted gods of silver.
+Shopping: Some popular handicraft items available for purchase are hand-woven textiles of raw silk or silk, carved masks of various animals, woven baskets of cane and bamboo, wooden bowls are known as Dapas, handmade paper products, or finely crafted gods of silver.
 Other items you may be interested in are the exquisite Buddhist thangkha paintings or Bhutan’s wide array of colorful and creative postage stamps.
 You can come across these items in the many handicraft shops in and around Thimphu and in other major towns.
-Please remember that buying and selling of antiques is strictly forbidden in Bhutan.
+Please remember that buying and selling of antiques are strictly forbidden in Bhutan.

-The country has a good network of telecommunication facilities.
-Most hotels and cafe’s offer Wi-Fi internet access.
+Communications: The country has a good network of telecommunication facilities.
+Most hotels and cafes offer Wi-Fi internet access.
 Bhutan has a comprehensive mobile (cell) phone network with global roaming also assessable.

-Before embarking on a trip to Bhutan, please seek advice from your doctor with regard to vaccinations and appropriate medication you should have prior to your travels.
-As a minimum you should have tetanus, typhoid and hepatitis A inoculations.
+Health Inoculations: Before embarking on a trip to Bhutan, please seek advice from your doctor with regard to vaccinations and the appropriate medication you should have prior to your travels.
+As a minimum, you should have tetanus, typhoid, and hepatitis A inoculations.

-Bhutan is one of the safest countries in the world however you should still exercise caution when visiting.
-Please ensure that your belongings especially your passports, cameras, wallets and purses are properly secured.
+Precautions: Bhutan is one of the safest countries in the world however you should still exercise caution when visiting.
+Please ensure that your belongings especially your passports, cameras, wallets, and purses are properly secured.
 Please refrain from leaving such items within sight or in locked vehicles while sightseeing.